Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 - ### :weapon-prop-reload:{ .lg } Reload

     This weapon can be used to make a number of attacks before it must be reloaded.
-If you are proficient with the weapon, reloading it takes a :rsc-b: **Bonus Action**; otherwise, reloading it takes an :rsc-a: **Action**.
-Some weapons require an :rsc-a: **Action** or longer to reload, even if you have Proficiency, which is specified in the Reload property.
+If you are proficient with the weapon, reloading it takes a **:rsc-b: Bonus Action**{ .rsc }; otherwise, reloading it takes an **:rsc-a: Action**{ .rsc }.
+Some weapons require an **:rsc-a: Action**{ .rsc } or longer to reload, even if you have Proficiency, which is specified in the Reload property.
 If reloading a weapon requires longer than one action, the weapon can't be used to make attacks until reloading is finished.

 - ### :weapon-prop-scatter:{ .lg } Scatter